-Our evaluation for the design area associated with poly line-end extension rule is achieved using the Design Rules Evaluator (UCLA_DRE[§]) from [18].
-To evaluate area, DRE essentially creates a virtual standard-cell layouts from a set of DRs and transistor-level netlists of standard-cells.
-Using estimated area of the virtual layouts as well as instance-counts of cells in the design, the total cell-area in the design is evaluated.
+Our evaluation for the design area associated with poly LEE rule is achieved using the design rules evaluator [UCLA_DRE(UCLA_DRE is available for public use and can be downloaded at nanocad.ee.ucla.edu/Main/Download Form)] from Ref.
+18. To evaluate the area, design rule evaluator (DRE) essentially creates a virtual standard-cell layouts from a set of DRs and transistor-level netlists of standard-cells.
+Using an estimated area of the virtual layouts as well as instance-counts of cells in the design, the total cell-area in the design is evaluated.